 - Walleye production was moderate in 2013 and this year class should reach 15 inches by the end of 2016.

 - 2014 channel catfish abundance was near average in Lewis and Clark Lake and should provide good angling opportunities for many years.

 - Angling success is often affected by prey fish abundance.
 During years with good numbers of gizzard shad throughout the summer/fall seasons, angling success can decline due to the amount of food present.Â

-- High flows from the 2011 flood has drastically altered habitat throughout the reservoir but especially in the river reaches and the upstream areas of the reservoir.
+- High flows from the 2011 flood altered habitat throughout the reservoir, especially in the river reaches and the upstream areas of the reservoir.
 Large amounts of sediment were moved around within the reservoir and deposited in new areas.
-Anglers are cautioned that there will be sandbars and other obstructions where there was deep water before and deeper areas in places that were relatively shallow prior to the flood.
+Anglers are cautioned that there are sandbars and other obstructions where there was deep water before and deeper areas in places that were relatively shallow prior to the flood.